pulumi/docs/content/docs/reference/pkg/azure-nextgen/apimanagement/contentitem.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const contentItem = new azure_nextgen.apimanagement.latest.ContentItem("contentItem", {
+const contentItem = new azure_nextgen.apimanagement.ContentItem("contentItem", {
     contentItemId: "4e3cf6a5-574a-ba08-1f23-2e7a38faa6d8",
     contentTypeId: "page",
     resourceGroupName: "rg1",